-National background comments: report for the week ending 20th September, 2019.
+National background comments: report for the week ending 27th March, 2020.

-The next update will be on Friday 4th October, 2019.
+The next update will be on Friday 3rd April, 2020.
 Direct links to reports on each dairy region immediately follow this national summary for hay.

 There is a lot of hay being transported around the country of varying quality.
 We caution buyers and recommend feed-testing and viewing fodder before purchasing to be sure of quality of the feed.

 After consistent rainfall demand has eased in northern Australia.